This chair is a continuation of the LUF chair in Press, Broadcasting and Media Law, thanks to Professor Wouter Hins.

 The Han-Crebolder Fund was set up in 2018 by Mr W.L.
 Han and Ms H.S.C.
 Crebolder.
 Both donors are or were active members of the board of the Leiden University Fund (LUF).

-The fund aims to encourage and support students of the Faculty the Law at Leiden University to gain experience outside the Netherlands for research, teaching, an internship or a conference.
+The fund aims to encourage and support students of three faculties at Leiden University (Law, Humanities and Governance and Global Affairs) to gain experience outside the Netherlands for research, teaching, an internship or a conference.

 The Isa Diederiks-Verschoor Fund was created thanks to the legacy received from Professor Isa Diederiks-Verschoor.